The male prostate is an important gland for reproduction.

 Prostate pain is often caused by swelling and inflammation of the prostate gland.
 Infection, non-infectious agents, or prostate cancer may cause this inflammation.

 - Acute bacterial prostatitis: It features inflammation of the prostate due to bacterial infection of the gland.
 The predominant symptom is pelvic pain.
 It also causes urinary symptoms, similar to urinary tract infections.
-It can cause painful ejaculation and erectile dysfunction in very severe cases (1).
+It can cause pain after ejaculation and erectile dysfunction in very severe cases (1).

 - Pelvic pain syndrome: It is a pain syndrome located in the pelvis or the perineal region.
 These patients do not have a urinary tract infection, and the pain lasts for 3 months or more.
 The most common diagnosis in these cases is chronic prostatitis (2).